vjcharles/dyn-text/README.md

 * data-order: Built in order functions include natural, random without replacement, reverse.
 Defaults to natural order / order unchanged.
 * data-texts: list in json form.
 Checks here first if no data text element is prent will parse from innerText of dyn-text element.
 * data-delimiter: How to parse innerText.
 Defaults to a slash separator.
-  TODO: other delimiters have a different character for last, like 'this, this or this' or is the last delimiter.
+  Other delimiters have a different character for last, like 'this, this or this' or is the last delimiter. data-delimiter handles a single string or a two element array.
+(Text can be with or without an Oxford Comma.)

-TODO: data-split feature doesn't exist yet on multiple items.
+  Note: Data delimiter only affects initial textContent at initial element load time.
+Updating data-delimiter won't re-parse data in the the dyn-text element's textContent attribute, as the currently rendered text could have been updated by the data-texts attribute making the original text obsolete.

-Here is a massive element with all the configurations (except data-texts) in the single tag as an example usage of each.
+Here is an element with all the configurations (except data-texts) in the single tag as an example usage of each.

-    <dyn-text data-delay="2000" data-order="reverse" data-split='[",","or", ", or"]'>Apples, Bananas and Strawberries</dyn-text>
+    <dyn-text data-delay="2000" data-order="reverse" data-delimiter='[",","or"]'>Apples, Bananas and Strawberries</dyn-text>

 ## History